pourmalek/CovidVisualizedCountry/README.md

 22. Cramer EY, Ray EL, Lopez VK, Bracher J, Brennen A, et al. Evaluation of individual and ensemble probabilistic forecasts of COVID-19 mortality in the US. medRxiv preprint.
 Posted February 05, 2021. https://www.medrxiv.org/content/10.1101/2021.02.03.21250974v1

 23. Pourmalek, F. GitHub repository “covir2”: Combine and visualize international periodically updated estimates of COVID-19 at the country level, countries without subnational level estimates: Iran.
 Version 2.2, Released June 23, 2021.
 Licenses / Copyrights of data and/or graphs used in this repository. http://doi.org/10.5281/zenodo.5020797 https://github.com/pourmalek/covir2#licenses--copyrights-of-data-and--or-graphs-used-in-this-repository Accessed 23 June 2021.

+**Competing interests**

+The author worked as a [post-graduate research fellow in Institute for Health Metrics and Evaluation](http://www.healthdata.org/about/farshad-pourmalek) from 2009 to 2011 and continues voluntary collaboration as a Global Burden of Disease study collaborator without employment or financial relation.
+The author declares that he has no competing interests.

 ********************************************************************************************************************************************